icon-project/icon-sdk-python/README.md

 ### Requirements

-ICON SDK for Python development and execution requires following environments.
+ICON SDK for Python development and execution requires the following environments.

 - Python
     - Version: Python 3.6+